TravorLZH/TravorOS/README.md

 - `kernel`: This folder contains the most important part of the Operating System -- the code of KERNEL which is written in C.

 - `lib`: It contains my own implementation of standard C functions.
 At last, they are archived with a name `libbc.a`.
-It's the core library of this Operating System.
+It's the fundamental library of this Operating System.
 You need it to build the kernel.

 - `include`: It contains C headers of the libraries.
 I organized string operations into [string.h](https://github.com/TravorLZH/TravorOS/blob/master/include/string.h), and the rest in [basic.h](https://github.com/TravorLZH/TravorOS/blob/master/include/basic.h).
 System calls are declared in [api.h](https://github.com/TravorLZH/TravorOS/blob/master/include/api.h).